Churn Rate vs Retention Rate: An Ultimate Guide

 How to Calculate Retention Rate?

 The retention rate is the number of people that use your services after a certain period.
 You can think of this as the opposite of your churn rate.
-You need this statistic to be as high as possible by increasing your user activation rate.
+You need this statistic to increase your user activation rate as high as possible.

 N-day retention refers to the users who return to the service you provide them after a specific number of days.
-For example, if only a quarter of your users return after three days, this means that your 3-day retention is only 25%.
+For example, if only a quarter of your users returns after three days, your 3-day retention is only 25%.